hellwigm/epsMAgES-EmpAnalysis/README.md

 * global_best - Structure array containing information of the best candidate solution observed during the algorithm run.
 * dyn - Cell array providing information of strategy specific dynamics logged during the run.
 Capturing these data might be ommitted to reduce execution time.

+ 7. ### Post-processing:

+The subfolder PostProcessing contains the Matlab scripts used to produce the tables and figures displayed in the submitted paper.

+* **build table**
+   Builds a table (and a corresponding csv-file) of the performace statistics in the style of the CEC2017 constrained benchmark guidelines, c.f.
+Table 17 in the suplementary material.
+* **plotDyn**
+   Creates the plots for comparison of the algorithm dynamics, e.g. Figures 2 and 3 in Section 5
+* **WSRTestBasedRanking**
+   Ranks the algorithm variants according to the mean and median performance indicators.
+This ranking is additionally supported by significance testing (Wilcoxon Signed Rank test), e.g. refer to the Tables in Section 4.